 VR ensures that clients and other stakeholders – such as engineering consultants and contractors – understand the design better and before anything has been built.
 From the initial design stages right through to the construction stage, when the need to effectively collaborate is at its peak, the benefits offered by VR help the entire project team work with a single version of the truth.
 You can even get your client to participate in the design process, and finalize the design much faster with far fewer iterations.
+If there are other professionals also working on the project, such as interior designers or remodelers (find more here about their work), they too can view the comprehensive view of the entire space in VR, enabling easier changes and upgrades.
 The results: zero gaps in expectations and a significant jump in both project profitability and client satisfaction.

 The availability and affordability of high-performance virtual reality head-mounted devices (HMDs) such as the Oculus Rift, HTC VIVE and HP Mixed Reality Headset is improving by the day.
 VR is now the new and a very real solution that can address the pain points that architects have suffered for long.

 Immersive technologies are here!
 It is time for every architect to adopts them too.
 It is a logical progression from the way we have worked for years and solves a problem we have all long wished to solve.